 It’s been over a decade since I bought my field journal.
-When I saw it in a gift shop I knew I had to have it – the Col. Littleton No. 9 Journal, wrought of thick leather and brass.
-It looked like something that Hemmingway might have opened under the glow of an oil lamp to record some electrifying showdown involving a flurry of dust, a custom English side-by-side rifle, and a furious cape buffalo.
-When I told mom what I paid for the No. 9. she wryly replied (in a motherly tone of endearment) Hunter, I doubt you have anything THAT important to say.
+When I saw it in a gift shop I knew I had to have it.
+Wrought of thick leather and brass, it looked like something that Hemmingway might have opened under the glow of an oil lamp to record some electrifying showdown involving a flurry of dust, a custom English side-by-side rifle and a furious cape buffalo.
+When I told mom what I paid for the journal she wryly replied (in a tone of maternal endearment) Hunter, I doubt you have anything THAT important to say.

 Mom was more or less right.
 No doubt, the Nobel Prize Committee would not find my entries fit for personal use in a public bathroom.
 Nevertheless, I have accumulated a priceless pile of journal refills, each filled cover to cover, each one stained with the sweat and dirt of a thousand wild moments.